andrewmcdan/AI-Upscale-Module/README.md

 # AI-Upscale-Module
 This is a node.js module that uses [Real-ESRGAN ncnn Vulkan](https://github.com/xinntao/Real-ESRGAN-ncnn-vulkan) to upscale images.
 See the Real-ESRGAN page for details on system requirements to run the up-scaler.
 Notably, it only works with PNG files on Vulkan capable GPUs.
+Currently, the module only supports Windows, but it should be possible to get it working on Linux and Mac.
+I just haven't done it yet.
+Feel free to submit a PR if you get it working.

 ## Usage
 ```javascript